Secondary suite: Other states

 The states of Vermont and New Hampshire have also adopted a number of bills that promote accessory dwelling units and reduce regulatory barriers to ADU construction.
 The State of Illinois considered, but did not adopt, HB 4869 which would have required municipalities to permit (and reasonably regulate) accessory dwelling units (ADUs).

 Several local governments across the United States have enacted ordinances to both permit and promote accessory dwelling units.
 Some cities have included accessory dwelling units in larger missing middle housing and affordable housing strategies including Seattle, Portland, and Minneapolis.
-Many other communities have maintained wide-spread single-family zoning but still updated codes to permit accessory dwelling units.
+Many other communities have maintained widespread single-family zoning but still updated codes to permit accessory dwelling units.
 Notable examples include large cities such as Los Angeles, CA and Chicago, IL.
 Diverse smaller jurisdictions that permit accessory dwelling units include Lexington, KY, Santa Cruz, CA, and the County of Maui in Hawaii.

 Honolulu, Hawaii has a unique form of accessory dwelling units known as an "Ohana Dwelling Unit".
 Ohana Dwellings were created as a permitted use in the zoning code in 1981 as a way to encourage the private sector to create more housing units (without government subsidy), preserve green fields (open space) and ease housing affordability.
-In 2015, Honolulu amended its zoning code to allows ADUs as a sort of Ohana Dwelling, but with fewer restrictions.
-To prevent creating further complexities for existing Ohana Dwellings, some of which have been condominimized and owned separately from the main house, Ohana Dwellings remain a permitted use (with different requirements and benefits than ADUs) in the zoning code.
+In 2015, Honolulu amended its zoning code to allows ADUs as a form of Ohana Dwelling, but with fewer restrictions.
+To prevent creating further complexities for existing Ohana Dwellings, some of which have been condominiumized and owned separately from the main house, Ohana Dwellings remain a permitted use (with different requirements and benefits than ADUs) in the zoning code.
 ADUs are an important component of Honolulu's Affordable Housing Strategy.